alanm-hpe/superinit/README.md

 # superinit

+*DISCLAIMER*: `superinit` is a work-in-progess, anticipate issues as this utility is evolves.

-`superinit` is a command line utility to perform the tasks necessary to interface with an HPE Cray EX Shasta system.
+`superinit` is a MacOS command line utility to perform the tasks necessary to interface with an HPE Cray EX Shasta system.

 It's primary tasks are to:
 * Install the `cray` and `sat` CLI, if not found in the $PATH